-Shannon County is home to an extraordinary herd of wild horses.
-Located in Southeast Missouri in the Ozark National Scenic Riverways on public land about 130 miles from Springfield and 150 miles from St. Louis.
+Shannon County is home to a beautiful herd of wild horses.
+It is located in Southeast Missouri in the Ozark National Scenic Riverways on public land about 130 miles from Springfield and 150 miles from St. Louis.

 Their tireless efforts paid off, and President Clinton signed a bill into law on October 3, 1996, to make the wild horses of Shannon County a permanent part of the Ozark National Scenic Riverways.

-Now, people from around the world visit Shannon County in hopes of seeing these majestic wild horses.
+Now, people worldwide visit Shannon County in hopes of seeing these majestic wild horses.